Recs

 Foolish takeaway

 Will the Great Recession end tomorrow?
 Will Italy avoid Greece's fate, and all that entails for companies like Natuzzi, which are so unfortunate as to be situated within 'em?
 I honestly do not know.
-But with a as big as Natuzzi offers us, I'm content to sit a spell and wait.
+But with a margin of safety as big as Natuzzi offers us, I'm content to sit a spell and wait.
 I'm as certain as certain can be that eventually we'll lift up the cushions at Natuzzi, and find this furniture maker stuffed full o' profits.

 Of course, that's just my opinion.
 If you've got a different one ... please share.